 Northend Creative Print Solutions, Sheffield, a company that is celebrating 128 years in the industry this year, has become the latest in an ever growing line of the UK’s top printers to invest in RMGT Ryobi LED-UV litho printing equipment.

 The RMGT Ryobi 925 LED-UV is joined by a Cron 3632UVP platesetter, and has replaced two existing Heidelberg B2 presses – a CD74-4 and an XL75-5.
-The new press is now installed and operator training is underway and progressing well.
+The new equipment is now installed and running.

 “Our calculations suggested that this new machine would be more productive than our two existing B2 presses due to the SRA1 format, the printing speed, the latest make-ready capabilities, and, most of all, because of the instant drying provided by the LED-UV curing.
-We were able to visit the team at Precision Printing to see the Ryobi machines in operation.
-They had recently undergone the same investigations, and they had produced similar calculations prior to their purchase decision, which was very reassuring.”
+We were able to visit Precision Printing to see their RMGT Ryobi machines.
+They had produced similar calculations prior to their purchase decision, which was very reassuring.”